 Bessie Lillian Gordy was born August 15, 1898 to James and Mary Ida Gordy in Richland, Georgia, a town a few miles west of Plains.
 She was the daughter of a postmaster and a homemaker, and grew up in the rural south where color and race were defining characteristics.
 She knew at an early age that she wanted to be a nurse and she studied at the Wise Sanitarium in Plains, and finished her education at Grady Memorial Hospital in Atlanta, Georgia in 1923.

 Lillian’s husband died in 1953.
 She served as the housemother for the Kappa Alpha fraternity at Auburn University from 1955-1962 and she helped run a nursing home in Blakely, Georgia, but in 1966 she made a major decision.
 At the age of 68, when many people were retiring from hard work, Lillian joined the Peace Corps and went to Godrej Colony in India, 30 miles from Mumbai.
-There she nursed in a small clinic treating all illnesses, including leprosy.
-She turned 70 there before returning home.
+There, she nursed in a small clinic treating all illnesses, including leprosy.
+She celebrated her 70th birthday in Mumbai, before returning home.

 Lillian was a busy and important part of her son Jimmy’s political campaigns for state senate, governor and in 1976, President of The United States.
-She published two books during his presidency, one a collection of letters that she had written her family from India.
+She published two books during his presidency, one a collection of letters that she had written her family while she was away in India.
 Her later years were spent at her home outside Plains visiting with family and fishing.
-When she died at the age of 85 in 1983 in Americus and was buried beside her husband at Lebanon Church Cemetery, more than a city or state grieved.
-People all over the world who had come under her influence mourned.
+In 1983, Lillian died at the age of 85 in nearby Americus, Georgia.
+She was buried along side her husband at Lebanon Church Cemetery.
+Admirers around the world who had been touched by her presence, mourned her death.

 Lillian Carter has received many honors for her work during her life.
 In 1977 she received the Covenant of Peace Award from the Jewish Synagogue Council of America.
 In 1978 she was awarded the United Nations’ Ceres Medal for being one of the first proponents of civil rights in her community.